mouachan/kogito-knative-loan-demo/README.md

     cd ../../model
     mvn clean install
   ```
-  companies-svc is deployed as a knative service on my openshift instance : http://companies-svc-companies-svc.apps.ocp4.ouachani.org, if you want to run the service locally follow the steps otherwise start skip this step :
+  companies-svc is deployed as a knative service on an openshift instance : http://companies-svc-companies-svc.apps.ocp4.ouachani.org, if you want to run the service locally follow the steps otherwise skip this step :
     * run mongodb
       ```sh
         cd ./docker/mongo/